NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/environments.md

    }
    ````

+> [!NOTE]
-Note: Changes made to project profiles or to *launchSettings.json* directly may not take effect until the web server used is restarted (in particular, Kestrel must be restarted before it will detect changes made to its environment).
+> Changes made to project profiles or to *launchSettings.json* directly may not take effect until the web server used is restarted (in particular, Kestrel must be restarted before it will detect changes made to its environment).

 You can create multiple different launch profiles for various different configurations of your application, including those that require other environment variables.